 The search for asymptotically unbiased, consistent and efficient methods for measuring realized volatility in the presence of microstructure noise has been one of the most active research topics in financial econometrics over the last few years.
-While early references in the literature, such as Andersen, Bollerslev, Diebold, and Ebens (2001), advocated the simple selection of an arbitrary lower frequency (typically 5-15 minutes) to balance accuracy and the dissipation of microstructure bias, a procedure that is known as sparse sampling, some recent articles have developed estimators that dominate this procedure.
-These contributions fall in several categories: some examples are the selection of an optimal sampling frequency in sparse sampling, as in Bandi and Russell (2005a, 2005b, 2006), the subsampling method, as in Zhang, Mykland, and Aït-Sahalia (2005), the kernel-based estimators of Zhou (1996), Barndorff-Nielsen, Hansen, Lunde, and Shephard (2006a, 2006b), and Hansen and Lunde (2006) and MA filtering, as in Hansen, Large, and Lunde (2007).
-McAleer and Medeiros (2007) review these and other methods, and provide a comparison of the alternative methods.
+While early references in the literature, such as Andersen et al. (2001), advocated the simple selection of an arbitrary lower frequency (typically 5-15 min) to balance accuracy and the dissipation of microstructure bias, a procedure that is known as sparse sampling. some recent articles have developed estimators that dominate this procedure.
+These contributions fall in several categories: some examples are the selection of an optimal sampling frequency in sparse sampling, as in Bandi and Russell (2005, 2006, forthcoming), the subsampling method, as in Zhang et al. (2005), the kernel-based estimators of Zhou (1996), Barndorff-Nielsen et al. (forthcoming), and Hansen and Lunde (2006) and MA filtering, as in Hansen et al. (2008).
+McAleer and Medeiros (2008) review these and other methods, and provide a comparison of the alternative approaches.

-Three consistent methods of estimation are presently available: the realized kernel estimators of Barndorff- Nielsen, Hansen, Lunde and Shephard (2006a, 2006b), the modified MA filter of Hansen, Large, and Lunde (2007), and the two time scales realized volatility estimator of Zhang, Mykland, and Aït-Sahalia (2005), which is our choice for the empirical part of this paper.
-Aït-Sahalia, Mykland, and Zhang (2005) show that the estimator works well when the hypothesis of independent microstructure noise is violated, is stable with regard to the choice of grids, and yields estimates that are close to the more efficient but also more computationally-demanding Multi-Scale approach of Zhang (2005).
+Three consistent methods of estimation are presently available: the realized kernel estimators of Barndorff-Nielsen et al. (forthcoming), the modified MA filter of Hansen et al. (2008), and the two time scales realized volatility estimator of Zhang et al. (2005), which is our choice for the empirical part of this paper.
+Aït-Sahalia et al. (2005) show that the estimator works well when the hypothesis of independent microstructure noise is violated, is stable with regard to the choice of grids, and yields estimates that are close to the more efficient but also more computationally-demanding Multi-Scale approach of Zhang (2005).